-Since its creation by the progressive and far-sighted citizens of Will County in 1928, the Forest Preserve District of Will County has grown to more than 21,800 acres of lands owned, leased, or managed.
+Since its creation by the progressive and far-sighted citizens of Will County in 1928, the Forest Preserve District of Will County has grown to approximately 22,000 acres of lands owned, leased, or managed.

 Our first acquisition was a portion of Messenger Woods